KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 The *Vulkan Profiles Toolset* is a collection of components for Vulkan application developers to build **portable** Vulkan applications using *Vulkan Profiles*.

-The *Vulkan Profiles* can help addressing for multiple use cases:
+*Vulkan Profiles* have multiple use cases:
 - *Roadmap profiles*: To express guidance on the future direction of Vulkan devices.
 - *Platform profiles*: To express the Vulkan support available on different platforms.
 - *Device profiles*: To express the Vulkan support of a single Vulkan driver for a Vulkan device.